 What is Permaculture?

-— Here is how Bill defines it —
+– Here is how Bill Wilson defines it –

-“The objective is to design livable systems for people and planet that support and mimic nature’s own ability to create real abundance with minimal and efficient work on our part.”
+“The objective of permaculture is to design livable systems for people and the planet that support and mimic nature’s own ability to create real abundance with minimal and efficient work on our part.

 Permaculturists Learn to: